littlebizzy/slickstack/readme.md

 ## MU (Must Use) Plugins

-If you choose to deploy a SlickStack [ss] server using our free WPLite boilerplate, the installation process will include several [Must Use plugins](http://mirrors.slickstack.io/mu-plugins/) inside your WordPress structure (`/var/www/html/wp-content/mu-plugins/`) that are maintained by LittleBizzy.
-If you do not wish for these Must Use plugins to be installed, and want a default "vanilla" WordPress installation, choose "wordpress" instead of "wplite" when setting up your `ss-config` file during setup:
+If you choose to deploy a SlickStack [ss] server using our free WPLite boilerplate, the installation process will include several [Must Use plugins](https://wordpress.org/support/article/must-use-plugins/) inside your WordPress structure (`/var/www/html/wp-content/mu-plugins/`) that are maintained by LittleBizzy.
+If you do not wish for these Must Use plugins to be installed, and want a default "vanilla" WordPress installation, choose "wordpress" instead of "wplite" when setting up your `ss-config` options:

 * [**Autoloader**](https://github.com/littlebizzy/autoloader): Enables standard WordPress plugins contained in a folder to be placed in the mu-plugins directory and loaded prior to others (forked from Bedrock).
 * [**Clear Caches**](https://github.com/littlebizzy/clear-caches): The easiest way to clear caches including WordPress cache, PHP Opcache, Nginx cache, Transient cache, Varnish cache, and object cache (e.g. Redis).